Sign up for Johnson County Emergency Notification System

 What the outdoor weather alert system means to you

-- A weather warning means that a tornado, straight line winds or other possible disastrous occurrence has been spotted and reported by radar, weather spotters, or other trained interpreters of weather behavior.
+- A weather warning means that a tornado, straight line winds in excess of 70 MPH or other possibly disastrous occurrence has been spotted and reported by radar, weather spotters, or other trained weather spotters.

 For more information, contact: